 We started community forums on nutrition.

 We set up exercise programs for cancer patients in many of the health clubs and spas.

 We offered free massages, Pilates, yoga and energy classes.

 Rock musicians gave awesome concerts to support the community of families living with cancer.

 Local markets feasted the families.

 The children were engaged.

 Through a partnership with Dena Selix and L.I.T.A.
 (Love is the Answer), young school children joined men and women living in the senior centers in Marin to make get well cards for the children hospitalized during the holiday season.
 I was always amazed how many peace signs were on these wonderful cards … drawn by the kids? or, more likely, the grown-ups?

-Every Valentine’s Day, Montessori School in Sausalito, founded and directed by Susan Lissberger, gifted the children who were hospitalized in the University of California San Francisco Children’s Hospital with beautiful hand-made valentines, stuffed animals, garlands for their rooms, and much more.
+Every Valentine’s Day, the Montessori School in Sausalito, founded and directed by Susan Lissberger, gifted the children who were hospitalized in the University of California San Francisco Children’s Hospital with beautiful hand-made valentines, stuffed animals, garlands for their rooms, and much more.